kahalewai/repo-trust/README.md

 ### Can attackers link to my verified page?

-Yes — and that’s good.
+Yes, and that’s good.
 If users land on your real page, they’ve escaped the attack.

 ### Does this work with GitHub Enterprise Server?